-In 2015, the poverty rates among racial and ethnic groups in the United States ranged from 10 percent to 26 percent.
+In 2024, the poverty rates among racial and ethnic groups in the United States ranged from about 8 percent to about 18 percent.

-Comparing populations in poverty, in 2015 Blacks, and Hispanics comprised a greater share of the poor e population in poverty than their share of the general population.
-However, the number of Whites in poverty, an estimated 28.5 million, is greater than the number of poor from all other racial or ethnic categories combined.
+Comparing populations in poverty, in 2024 Black and Hispanic individuals comprised a greater share of the population in poverty than their share of the general population.
+However, the number of White individuals in poverty, an estimated 14.6 million non-Hispanic White people, is greater than the number of poor people from all other racial or ethnic categories combined, reflecting the size of the White population overall.

 For more information: